Barack Obama rebukes President Trump, calls on Americans to vote in midterm elections

-"It did not start with Donald Trump," Obama said at the University of Illinois at Urbana-Champaign.
+"It did not start with Donald Trump," Obama said.
 "He is a symptom, not the cause.
 He’s just capitalizing on resentments that politicians have been fanning for years."

 Obama made a case against voter apathy by unloading on the current state of the Republican Party, saying among other things that they are abdicating their responsibilities by doing nothing "when the president does something crazy."